Why is a poet a “Dichter”?

 The words in German for these meanings are similar but distinct:

-The first meaning is from Klei meaning clay.
-(It also explains the name of a common bird Kleiber, which makes a nest of a hole in a tree by reducing the size of the hole to fit his body using clay.)
+The first meaning is from Klei, which means “clay”.
+(It also explains the name of a common bird Kleiber, which makes a nest of a hole in a tree by using clay to reduce the size of the hole to fit its body.)

 whereas the first is a weak verb